OSGeo/grass/doc/howto_release.md

 ```

 Create an annotated tag (a lightweight tag is okay too, but there is more metadata
-stored for annotated tags including a date; message is suggested by the version script):
+stored for annotated tags including a date; message is suggested by the
+`./utils/update_version.py` script):

 ```bash
 git tag $TAG -a -m "..."